-Why is a Google My Business Page important for my law firm?
+Why is a Google Business Listing important for my law firm?

 With stiff competition among business growing daily, it’s essential for SME’s who deal directly with consumers, to create and continuously build a digital presence online.
-The legal industry is not immune to the need to drive an online presence and your Google My Business is an excellent starting point.
+The legal industry is not immune to the need to drive an online presence and your Google Business Profile is an excellent starting point.

-Many law firms are now making use of several social media platforms and SEO tools to attract new clients and your firm’s Google My Business page should always be on the list of platforms you maintain.
+Many law firms are now making use of several social media platforms and SEO tools to attract new clients and your firm’s Google Business Profile listing should always be on the list of platforms you maintain.
 Without it, you could be looking at paying good rent for an empty reception area.

-Why Google My Business is relevant for your law firm?
+Why a Google Business Profile is relevant for your law firm?

-Google My Business (“GMB”) is a free tool that any business can create a listing on.
-Alongside your website and your other digital strategies, GMB gives your firm a new and powerful platform to share the firm’s contact details, services, locations, expertise, photos, videos etc, and it’s also where your clients can review you and your law firm’s services.
+Google Business Profile (“GBP”) is a free tool that any business can create a listing on.
+Alongside your website and your other digital strategies, GBP (formerly GMB) gives your firm a new and powerful platform to share the firm’s contact details, services, locations, expertise, photos, videos etc, and it’s also where your clients can review you and your law firm’s services.

-When your account is set up and published, there are three key places GMB provides visibility for your firm.
+When your account is set up and published, there are three key places GBP provides visibility for your firm.

 Google Knowledge Graph

 This is the box located to the right-hand side of a Google search page, describing a business and information about the business; contact details, website, hours, photos, reviews etc.

 We all know Google Maps and we probably all use it.
-When you’ve set up your Google My Business page, potential new customers can find you using search terms or, where they know your business name, simply entering it directly to Google Maps.
+When you’ve set up your Google Business Profile listing, potential new customers can find you using search terms or, where they know your business name, simply entering it directly to Google Maps.

 Google Local 3-Pack

 Not all businesses get listed here however, if your business doesn’t appear here it will still show on Google Maps.

 The Google Local 3-Pack is usually for what Google decides are the top three businesses in a particular location.
-You can work your way up the ladder to be viewed here, with regular and accurate content on your GMB listing and with good and ongoing Google reviews.
+You can work your way up the ladder to be viewed here, with regular and accurate content on your GBP listing and with good and ongoing Google reviews.